Langford, Bedfordshire: Education

+The village is in the catchment zone for two schools at the same time: Samuel Whitbread Academy and Stratton Upper School.

 Public services

 Langford falls within Anglian Water's Potton Public Water Supply Zone.
 The water is chloraminated and hard.
 The supply comes from groundwater boreholes.
 Poppy Fields waste water treatment works is south of the village, alongside the railway.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
 Cadent Gas owns and operates the area's gas distribution network.

 The two nearest general hospitals are Bedford (Bedford Hospital NHS Trust) and Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust).

 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the parish.

 The nearest public library is Biggleswade.

 Public transport

 Centrebus (South) runs an hourly route south to Henlow and Hitchin (journey time 35 minutes) and north to Biggleswade and Sandy via Dunton, Wrestlingworth and Potton (service 188) or Sutton, Potton, Gamlingay, and Everton (service 190).

 Weekly services to Cambridge and Bedford are run by community bus operators Ivel Sprinter and Wanderbus respectively.
 Wanderbus also operates monthly services to St Neots, Milton Keynes and Welwyn Garden City.

 The nearest railway stations are Biggleswade and Arlesey.